dcthota-code/revisit-privacy/PRIVACY.md

 via iCloud/CloudKit.
 It is never sold or shared with third parties.

 ### Location
-ReVisit uses your **precise location** in the background to detect when you are near a saved place.
+Pingo uses your **precise location** in the background to detect when you are near a saved place.
 Location data is processed on-device to trigger geofence checks.
 It is not stored on our servers or shared with any third party.

 ### Usage and Diagnostic Data
-To improve app quality, ReVisit sends anonymous performance and usage events to [Sentry](https://sentry.io).
+To improve app quality, Pingo sends anonymous performance and usage events to [Sentry](https://sentry.io).
 This includes:
 - App crashes and errors
 - Notification pipeline performance (e.g. whether a notification fired, anonymous quality scores)